There are a number of ways you can get involved with your local ambulance service.

 How we get involved with schools and public education

-The public education team organises special events, including junior citizen schemes, crime and safety awareness days, and school visits.
+The public education team coordinate special events, including road safety initiative sessions, knife crime awareness, junior citizen schemes and school visits.

 Become a volunteer medic in your community